-In this survey sent once every two years, nine out of 10 residents reported satisfaction with city services.
-In addition, 84 percent of those surveyed said their community had improved or stayed the same.
+The city sends out a survey once every two years.
+In the results, nine out of 10 residents reported satisfaction with city services.
+In addition, 84% of those surveyed said their community had improved or stayed the same.

 City Manager Shana Yelverton said at the Feb.
 6 City Council meeting that the survey is used to help the city develop city programs and plans.

 “We might identify some capital projects, and as the departments prepare business plans and work plans, the citizen satisfaction survey plays a very prominent role in what they plan to do as a department going forward,” she said.
 “So the survey gets used in a variety of ways with the idea that we want to be responsive to what our residents want.”

-To do this Southlake focuses on what it calls gap issues—or areas that scored low in satisfaction on the survey but high on the importance of the item.
+To do this Southlake focuses on what it calls gap issues.
+These issues are areas that scored low in satisfaction on the survey but high on the importance of the item.

 “We take the importance of a service and the satisfaction of the service, and take the difference between the two,” Assistant to the City Manager Lauren LaNeave said.

-The 2017 survey had two gap issues emerge: managing traffic congestion and providing pedestrian pathways, sidewalks and trails.
-These two issues are consistent with results from the 2015 survey as well, LaNeave said.
+The 2017 survey had two gap issues emerge.
+First, managing traffic congestion and second, providing pedestrian pathways, sidewalks and trails.
+These two issues are consistent with results from the 2015 survey as well.

-But the number of these gap issues has decreased over time, she said.
+The number of these gap issues has decreased over time.
 The 2011 survey reported there were 11 gap issues.
 This decreased to three in 2013, three again in 2015.
 The number of gap issues is down to two in 2017.

 Citizens said the top three most important services Southlake provides include police, fire and emergency services, respectively.
 In turn, residents were also most satisfied with the way these services are provided in Southlake.

 New questions on this survey involved residents’ engagements with each other.
 Survey results were compared against state and national averages, and indicated that Southlake residents trust their neighbors as well as exchange favors with one another more often.